A posteriori error analysis and adaptivity of a space-time finite element method for the wave equation in second order formulation: Reconstructions and Baker's test function

 \subsection{A time reconstruction}

 Given~$V\in\mathbb{P}_{q_n}(I_n;L^2(\Dom))$, for all $n\in\calN$ with given $V'(t_0^-)\in L^2(\Dom)$, we define $\RtV$ with $\RtV|_{I_n}\in \mathbb{P}_{q_n+1}(I_n;L^2(\Dom))$ by the relations

-The above definition is motivated by the respective construction due to Makridakis and Nochetto~\cite{Makridakis-Nochetto:2006} for discontinuous Galerkin time-stepping methods for first order evolution problems; see also \cite{Schoetzau-Wihler:2010} for an extension to the $hp$-version and \cite{Dong-Mascotto-Wang:2024} for~\eqref{eq:RtV} in the case of static meshes and semi-discrete in time setting.
+\revb{If $V\in V_{p,\bq}$, then $\RtV\in V_{p,\bq+1}$.} The above definition is motivated by the respective construction due to Makridakis and Nochetto~\cite{Makridakis-Nochetto:2006} for discontinuous Galerkin time-stepping methods for first order evolution problems; see also \cite{Schoetzau-Wihler:2010} for an extension to the $hp$-version and \cite{Dong-Mascotto-Wang:2024} for~\eqref{eq:RtV} in the case of static meshes and semi-discrete in time setting. \revr{Solving problem~\eqref{eq:RtV} is equivalent to inverting a mass matrix in the time variable and prescribing the initial conditions; we refer to~\cite{Makridakis-Nochetto:2006} for a detailed construction.}